ZiadMo123/AI-Project/README.md

 # Expanded Look at our project
-    The attached PDF explains our project more with attached images so you can get understand more.
+    The attached PDF explains our project more with attached images so you can understand more.

 # Dataset